Linux Professional Institute Learning Logo.

 Changing the Partition Type

 Occasionally, you may need to change the partition type, especially when dealing with disks that will be used on other operating systems and platforms.
-This is done with the command t, followed by the number of the partition you wish to change.
+This is done with the command t

-The partition type must be specified by its corresponding hexadecimal code, and you can see a list of all the valid codes by using the command l.
+The partition type must be specified by its corresponding hexadecimal code, and you can see a list of all the valid codes by using the command l

 Do not confuse the partition type with the filesystem used on it.
 Although at first there was a relation between them, today you cannot assume this to be true.
 A Linux partition, for example, can contain any Linux-native filesystem, like ext4 or ReiserFS.